iamvery/testing-workshop/doc/WORKSHOP.md

 3 examples, 0 failures
 ```

-The functionality of Pinster is so basic that no unit tests were needed to confidently deliver its core functionality: adding and deleting links.
+The functionality of Pinster is so basic that no isolated tests were needed to confidently deliver its core functionality: adding and deleting links.
 All the tests included are integrated _**acceptance**_ tests.
 As their name suggests, these tests define the acceptance criteria for each feature they represent.
 Have a look at the acceptance test for viewing links:

 ```ruby
 # in spec/acceptance/links_spec.rb